Ale-JRD/Trads/content/post/index-T1.md

 And if I’m right, the issue with this trait is—

-[So, you’re saying… the stronger the opponent, the stronger this Divine Servant becomes?]
+「So, you’re saying… the stronger the opponent, the stronger this Divine Servant becomes?」

-[Umu… He’d just be a little stronger than the opponent.]
+「Umu… He’d just be a little stronger than the opponent.」

 That is why—